 Disaster Recover Jobs ProgramFunding Source/Amount: Department of Labor - $122,000 Description: Due to flooding caused by heavy spring rains, the counties of Lincoln and Montgomery qualified for funding through a national emergency grant.
 Funding will allow for the cleanup of debris which collected under a number of bridges.
 BRPC staff worked with each county and received a prioritized list of bridges where cleanup is needed.
 Staff then mapped the bridges and formulated a work plan.
 Missouri Job Center staff advertised the need for workers and interviewed potential candidates.
-A crew of six individuals, including one supervisor, was hired and began working on the project in mid December.
+A crew of six individuals, including one supervisor, was hired and began working on the project in mid December of 2015.
 Status: Project in progress.
 Photos of the cleanup sites were taken by BRPC Project Coordinator Chuck Eichmeyer.
 View a photo gallery and video clips below: Funding Source/Amount: USDA Rural Development - $25,000 Description: These grant funds will be used to pay for a feasibility study.
 The study should reveal a location for a food hub that will provide the most benefit to small and emerging producers and a method to reach the greatest market, thus expanding the availability of local foods.
 Status: The study has been completed.
 Final report.

 City of Jonesburg Economic DevelopmentFunding Source/Amount: Community Development Block Grant Program – $1,500,000 Economic Development Administration – $1,937,434 Description: These grants will aid the City of Jonesburg in providing public infrastructure improvements needed to assist the expansion of CertainTeed’s facility in Jonesburg.
 The company will create a minimum of $30,000,000 in private investment and 100 new full-time jobs within 5 years.
 This project will have a significant economic benefit for the City of Jonesburg as well as the area.
 Status: Construction is complete.
 Production has begun.